JoshHargreaves/Job-Description-Generator/README.md

-# Welcome to AI-Job-Generator Community
+# Welcome to Job-Description-Generator Community

 AI-Job-Generator is an AI tool to generate job descriptions.
 We welcome contributions and aim to optimise the prompts to produce the best job descriptions while providing an easy-to-use format.